Media faces challenges in covering coronavirus outbreak

 News organizations trying to responsibly report on the growing health crisis are confronted with the task of conveying its seriousness without provoking panic, keeping up with a torrent of information while much remains a mystery and continually advising readers and viewers how to stay safe.

-“It’s a 24-hour-a-day, seven-day-a-week, around-the-world story,” said Michael Slackman, international editor at The New York Times.
+“It’s a 24-hour-a-day, seven-day-a-week, around-the-world story,” said Michael Slackman, assistant managing editor, international at The New York Times.

 The Times maintains a live news blog about the coronavirus that is refreshed 24 hours a day, with editors in New York, London and Hong Kong dividing responsibility.
 The Slack channel set up by Associated Press journalists to discuss coverage among themselves and contribute to the story has more than 400 members.
 Starting Monday, NBC News is turning its morning newsletter solely into a vehicle for talking about the disease.